Information for Authors

 The journal allows the author(s) to hold the copyright and retain publishing rights without restrictions.
 When using the materials in non-commercial purposes the link to the organization is required.
 The commercial use is prohibited.

-The cost of publication is 2500 RUB per page.
+The cost of publication is 35 EUR per page.

 1. Manuscript Submission

 1.1.
 According to the requirements listed below, the author(s) should submit the manuscript accompanied by cover documents.

 1.2.
 A manuscript and cover documents should be submitted in electronic format.

 1.3.
 Cover documents accompanying the manuscript submission should include all authors' names and affiliations.

 2. Preparation of manuscripts